Your consumer rights

 - Fair: so the contract is not weighted unfairly against the consumer, or hidden away

 - Transparent: enabling the consumer to make informed choices, for instance using clear, jargon-free language that consumers can understand.

 You can learn more about the Consumer Rights Act on the Government’s website or from Citizen’s Advice.

-Under the Gambling Act 2005, you also have the right to refer a dispute about a gambling transaction to court if you do not agree with the gambling business’ or ADR’s decision.
+Under the Gambling Act 2005, you also have the right to refer a dispute about a gambling transaction to court if you do not agree with the decision of the gambling business or of an alternative dispute resolution (ADR) provider.
 You may wish to seek independent legal advice if you decide to do this.